hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [13:40:36](#xchwIJOSv3-0OIUWcyERhbQxeVEI3S2N-rFdbkoCxpI) <hiiamboris (@hiiamboris:tchncs.de)>:
 > <@hinjolicious:gitter.im> Function's refinements is not yet supported, I'm still working on it.
 I find it quite hard to handle refinements.
-> Please share your suggestion about handling those refinements. Ì†ΩÌπè
+> Please share your suggestion about handling those refinements. üôè

 This may help but is still limited https://www.red-lang.org/2023/06/dynamic-refinements-and-function.html